 - (a) Prior to considering the disposal options for various types of wastes, opportunities for reducing waste generation, on-site or off-site re-use and recycling shall be fully evaluated.
-Measures which can be taken in the planning and design stages e.g. by modifying the design approach and in the construction stage for maximizing waste reduction shall be separately considered.
+Measures which can be taken in the planning and design stages e.g. by modifying the design approach and in the construction stage for maximizing waste reduction shall be separately considered. - (b) After considering the opportunities for reducing waste generation and maximizing re-use, the types and quantities of the wastes required to be disposed of as a consequence shall be estimated and the disposal methods/ options for each type of wastes shall be

-- (b) After considering all the opportunities for reducing waste generation and maximizing re-use, the types and quantities of the wastes required to be disposed of as a consequence shall be estimated and the disposal options for each type of waste shall be described in detail.
-Pre-treatment processes for slurry before disposal shall be addressed in details.
-The disposal method recommended for each type of waste shall take into account of the result of the assessment in (c) below.
+- described in detail.
+The disposal methods/ options recommended for each type of wastes shall take into account of the result of the assessment in (c) below; and

-- (c) The impact caused by handling (including labelling, packaging & storage), collection, and disposal of wastes shall be addressed in detail and appropriate mitigation measures shall be proposed.
+- (c) The impact caused by handling (including stockpiling, labelling, packaging & storage), collection, transportation and reuse/disposal of wastes shall be addressed in detail and appropriate mitigation measures shall be proposed.
 This assessment shall cover the following areas:

 - potential hazard;

 - air and odour emissions;

-- noise;
+- noise:

 - wastewater discharge; and

 - public transport.